 have some previous years’ designs.
 This year Leeds ceramicist Kit Hemsley has also produced some

 Christmas cards … please note to keep things special we only stock Christmas cards produced by

 local artists, Including Fiona Calder, Allen Humphries, Julie Lightburn and Rebecca Mason … and

 sorry, they are instore only.

 To browse through our stock, please visit our sister site at

-If you would like to subscribe to our newsletters, please follow this link.
+Sign up here if you would like to subscribe to our newsletter.